47degrees/arrow-slides/processed-slides/arrow-meta.md

 And we received a lot of feedback

-- 354 messages
+- 367 messages
 - 85 commits
-- 56 participants
+- 57 participants
+- 18 reviewers

 And we started working with all the received feedback!